 God of All Machines!

 In Warhammer 40,000, Mankind's golden age is long past, and many of its technological secrets have been lost.
 When the Emperor was reuniting humanity, he found on Mars a strange priesthood devoted to the preservation of what knowledge remained.
 This Mechanicum, later renamed the Adeptus Mechanicus, became a vital part of the Imperium, providing technical expertise, planet-wide factories known as Forge Worlds that produce everything from lasguns to civilian goods, and incredible weapons such as the Titan Legions.
 They are theoretically subordinate to the Imperium, and their highest-ranking member is one of the twelve High Lords of Terra, but the Machine Cult has its own specialized army, the Skitarii, and run the aforementioned Titan Legions, standing slightly apart from the Imperium of Man despite propping it up.
 Mars itself is not only the Mechanicus' capital, it's one of the most important Forge Worlds in the Imperium, and houses several Titan legions.
+They are, for all intents and purposes, their own independent state within the Imperium, and the two are inextricably linked by necessity.

 The Adeptus Mechanicus are not just humanity's last source of technological knowledge; they actively worship machinery, and venerate the Emperor as an aspect of an entity they call the Omnissiah.
 They believe that all devices have a "machine spirit" that must be placated in order for them to function properly, and therefore the Machine Cult's maintenance rituals involve a lot of incense, sacred oils, and chanting.
 This is a bunch of ignorant superstition that should have no effect on how devices function...but nonetheless, it seems to help.
 They also hold that for humans to perfect themselves they must take on more aspects of the machine, and therefore undergo voluntary augmetic "upgrades," be they mechadendrites or other artificial limbs, or replacing the illogical half of their brain with a computer.
 Calling a Tech-Priest "more machine than man" is a compliment, and most Imperial citizens find the Priesthood of Mars hard to relate to, yet necessary.